 If you want to proceed on your own through MSHSAA, simply follow their steps to register and take the required test.

 Part of the process will include submitting to a background check conducted by the Missouri Highway Patrol.
 This is a necessary step that helps to ensure that the young people participating in organized athletics are supervised (officiated) by individuals that have proven that they can conduct themselves appropriately.

 Once you have completed and passed the test, MSHSAA will notify you that you are certified and deliver a patch to you for display on your basketball official’s jersey.
 At this time you should probably proceed to purchasing your uniform (gear).
-There are many outlets for this, but I would recommend contacting Between the Lines (btlofficialsgear.com/) because they are a local company in Miller MO and the owner is a member of the Southwest Missouri Basketball Officials Association.
-Which brings us to another topic!

-If you plan to officiate MSHSAA sanctioned games such as Jr. and Sr. High School games, you will need to purchase different gear as opposed to just calling leagues and tournaments at the Field House.
+If you plan to officiate MSHSAA sanctioned games such as Jr. and Sr. High School games, you might need to purchase different gear as opposed to just calling leagues and tournaments at the Field House.